Bandwidth/generator-incubator/README.md

 ### What is this project for?

-The Bandwidth Incubator needed a way to reduce time spent setting up projects.
+The Bandwidth Incubator team needed a way to reduce time spent setting up projects.
 To do this we decided to use [Yeoman](yeoman.io).
 It is recommended to read their documentation before using this tool, to be familiar with it.

 This generator will set up a project with all the configuration necessary to work out of the box with the BW Incubator build pipeline.

-### Prerequisites

-We use TravisCI as our CI/CD system.
-Due to perceived availability issues with the public NPM registry causing our builds to fail, we decided to use a private registry that we host.
-As a consequence it is required to have the `travis` Ruby gem installed before this generator can be used.

-### Steps
+### Usage

 1) Install the generator `sudo npm install -g generator-incubator`
 2) `mkdir ~/Projects/project-name`